ThinkportRepo/big-data-on-k8s-workshop/1_setup/7_frontends/0_initialisation/README.md

+# Note
+All those steps are done automatically when using the terraform deployment.
 # Create PVC clone git Repo and upload data to s3

 1. Create Secret with git token and git user